newtheatre/history-project/_shows/78_79/the_wit_to_woo.md

 comment: "A review of this show is available at https://www.peakestudies.com/MPR.htm and costs £4 to get hold of."

 prod_shots: dxHWH3
+trivia:
+  - quote: "1979 - 'The Whit to Woo' (Mervyn Peake).
+This was a Fringe First."
+    name: Rosemary Farrar
+    submitted: 2015-12-09

 ---